 - Cook on medium.

-- After about 7 or 8 minutes, turn over and cook until done.
+- After about 7 or 8 minutes, turn over and continue until done.

-- The outer husks will be burned a bit and the inside kernels will be caramelized in places.
+- The outer husks will be burned a bit and the inside kernels will be caramelized in various spots giving an added delightful flavor.

 Source: BBQMyWay (video)

-The times can vary depending on how fresh it is and how tender or soft you prefer the kernels.
+The times can vary depending on how fresh the ears are and how tender or soft you prefer the kernels.

-Oven Roasted: Preheat oven to 350° F. Place husks directly on the oven rack and roast for 30 minutes or until the kernels are soft.
+Oven Roasted: Preheat oven to 350° F. Arrange directly on the oven rack and roast for 30 minutes or until the kernels are soft.
 Peel down the husks and use as a handle when eating.
 Seriously easy!
 Source: Food Network.

 Steaming: Couldn’t be simpler!
-Just husk and wash well under running water then place them in the steamer basket after water has been brought to a boil, cover with lid.
-Let steam for about 10 minutes until done.
+Strip it down from outer coverings and rinse well under a running tap.
+Now place them in the steamer basket after water has been brought to a boil, cover with lid.
+Let steam for approximately 10 mins. until done.

-Boiling: First clean & shuck then place in a large pot.
+How To Boil: First clean & shuck then place in a large pot.
 Cover with cold water.
 Top with a lid and bring to a boil.
-When the water is at a rolling boil, turn off the heat and sit for 1 or 2 minutes–it should be done.
-Another method is to first bring the pot of water to a boil, add about 1/4 cup sugar then add prepared corn.
-Top with a lid and cook for about 5 minutes (until done).
-You can also boil in milk for delicious results, details at Mom Advice.
+When the pot is rolling, turn off the heat and sit for 1 or 2 mins. then the batch should be done.
+Another method that draws out the sweetness is to first bring the pot to a boil, toss in about 1/4 cup sugar then add prepped corn.
+Top with a lid and cook for approximately 5 minutes (until done).
+For a variance in flavor, you can also do this in milk which gives delicious results, details located at Mom Advice.

-Interested in trying some tasty recipes?
+Interested in trying some tasty recipes or add a bit of variety to the same old side dish?
 Here are a bunch for you to check out, some sound so delicious and have some interesting ingredient twists (such as lime, molasses, bacon, parmesan cheese and more)…yum!